Sasha-Boston/lab-agile-planning/README.md

 # lab-agile-planning
-This repository contains lab for agile training
++ This repository contains a lab for agile training
++ I am Sasha
++ I am here to learn about managing a Scrum Team